argoproj/argo-workflows/.github/ISSUE_TEMPLATE/regression.md

 <!-- Issue Author: Don't delete this message to encourage other users to support your issue! -->
 **Message from the maintainers**:

-Impacted by this bug?
+Impacted by this regression?
 Give it a 👍.
 We prioritise the issues with the most 👍.